 That airplane food might not really be as bland and tasteless as you think.
 The low-humidity air you breathe in a plane dries out the mucus membranes of your mouth and nose, which can affect your sense of taste.
 A study by Lufthansa found that perception of sweet and salty foods dropped by up to 30 percent in a simulation of air travel.
 British Airways has recently tried adding the savory Japanese flavor umami to counteract this, but you can also help reactivate your taste buds by drinking water.
 "A dry mouth may reduce taste sensitivity, but taste is restored with hydration," Dr. Snyder says.

 Air shifts can cause a toothache

 Although less common, gas changes in our body can even affect our teeth, as gas gets trapped in fillings or cavities.
 "One of the drawbacks of the 'airplane toothache' is—unlike ear pain or sinus pain—there is little you can do to prevent it," Thomas P. Connelly, DDS, told huffingtonpost.com.
 "In other words, chewing gum or swallowing isn't going to relieve any pressure inside of your tooth.
 This makes air travel with a toothache a real problem."
 You can take painkillers like Tylenol during the flight to relieve symptoms, but if you have even a slight toothache, see your dentist before you're scheduled to fly.
-Here are some toothache remedies that provide relief.
+Make sure you're not making these other pre-flight mistakes.